 It is typical to start going over your diet routines the moment you discover that you’re pregnant.
-But like other women, you may also be inclined to seek advice from your mom or friends, the Internet, or you simply rely on your past pregnancy habits.
+But like others, you may be inclined to seek advice from your mom or friends, the Internet, or you simply rely on your past pregnancy habits.
 What you may not realize is that each pregnancy is different.
-Age or the environment can be a contributing factor to physical or hormonal changes that may affect pregnancy.
-Therefore, the body’s response could be different.
+Age or environment can be a contributing factor to physical or hormonal changes that may affect pregnancy, so the body’s response could be different.

 What to Eat During Pregnancy?
 Eating Right for Baby’s Health!

-Healthy eating equates to a balanced diet, which is ideal for everyone.
-However, pregnancy is a specific condition in which dietary adjustments are made based on your needs.
-Knowing what foods are good to eat during pregnancy will help address your symptoms and nourish your baby well.
+A balanced diet is ideal for everyone; however, during pregnancy, it’s important to make dietary adjustments based on your specific needs.
+Knowing what foods are good to eat during pregnancy will help address your pregnancy symptoms (nausea, vomiting, edema, constipation and heartburn, leg cramps and headaches, etc.) and nourish your baby well.

 There is no one-size-fits-all meal plan for expecting moms.
-Some women do not have problems with the food they eat and others may start experiencing issues.
+Some do not have problems with the food they eat and others may start experiencing issues.
 Certain types of food may worsen their symptoms, while some alleviate them.
-This is one reason why pregnant women seek help from a prenatal nutritionist, who offers sound advice in terms of food restrictions.
-These food restrictions during pregnancy are based on several other factors such as lifestyle, physical changes, and hormonal changes.
-For now, stick to the basics.
+This is one reason why you might seek help from a prenatal nutritionist, who offers sound advice in terms of food restrictions.
+These food restrictions during pregnancy are based on several factors such as lifestyle, physical changes and hormonal changes.
+For now, stick to the basics described below: